ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 Generally, the same rules apply to a property name as to a variable identifier.
 However, certain words cannot be used as variables, but are OK as property names.
 These words are called "reserved words," and include the JS keywords (`for`, `in`, `if`, etc.) as well as `null`, `true`, and `false`.

-**Note:** For more information about reserved words, see Appendix A of the *Types & Grammar* title of this series.
+**Remarque :** For more information about reserved words, see Appendix A of the *Types & Grammar* title of this series.

 ### Function Scopes